-So, any coverage problems that may arise is more possible to relate with the frame of PSUs.
-However, any such problems are corrected with the use of the calibration procedure already described.
+So, any coverage problems that may arise is more possible to be related with the frame of the PSUs.
+However, any such problems are corrected with the use of the calibration procedure used in the weights calculation as described in the respective paragraph.